-Overnight Oats is a no-bake way of making the most thick, creamy, delicious oatmeal you have ever tasted.
+This Morning Oats recipe is a no-bake way of making the most thick, creamy, delicious overnight oatmeal you have ever tasted.
 Just combine your oats, Greek yogurt, milk, and other flavorings in a mason jar, pop into the fridge overnight, and wake up to a ready-to-eat breakfast that is packed with protein.

 You can feel free to use this as a base recipe, then customize however you’d like.
 I’ve given you a handful of ideas below, but you can mix and match all sorts of flavors and mix-ins.
 Best of all, Overnight Oats last for at least a few days, making it a perfect meal prepping recipe.

-- Oats - it’s super important that you only use old-fashioned rolled oats for this Overnight Oats recipe.
+- Oats - it’s super important that you only use old-fashioned rolled oats for Morning Oats recipes.
 Instant oats will become very mushy and steel cut oats will remain too tough.